johnweeks03/johnweeks03.github.io/links/books/index.md

  <p><br style="clear: both;"/></p>

 <h1>Some Books I Like</h1>
-I like several more books than these.
-These books are listed because they changed the course of my life.

 <h2>Books From 2025</h2>
 Near the end of the year I got tired of making excuses not to read and started picking up a few more titles.
 Here were some of my favorites.